Liinkiing/scene-builder/README.md

 # scene-builder

-> A simple ThreeJS experiment where you can build a scene with Google Poly
+> A simple ThreeJS experiment where you can build a scene with Google Poly.
+Test here (not finished) : [https://builderama.herokuapp.com](https://builderama.herokuapp.com)

 ## Build Setup